KaiPereira/build-a-devboard/JOURNAL.md

 Next, I'm going to route the USB-C data lines.
 Now these lines are actually special on our PCB, these need to be routed as differential pairs, basically perfectly even traces, next to each other.
 This is because they're carrying high speed data, so the traces need to be the same length so that data arrives at the same time.

 The termination resistors for these data lines also need to be right by the RP2040 pins to smooth the signals.
-These also need to be placed perfectly evenly apart, centered on the pins so it's easy to route our differential pairs:
+I'd suggest placing these perfectly evenly apart, centered on the pins so it's easy to route our differential pairs:

 ![Pasted image 20250929134841.png](journal/Pasted%20image%2020250929134841.png)